 They are a little pricey and aren’t a good option if you are planning on getting them wet, but they do look fantastic and are great in terms of comfort level (once they are broken in).

 If you need a comfy sandal that you can get wet, check out the Crocs Bayaband Flip.
 They are great for the pool or waterside activities since you don’t have to worry about fabric getting wet or ruined.
 The footbed is way softer than the standard Crocs Clog that most people are familiar with.
 The Bayaband also has a good amount of arch support so that you can wear them all day and they will still feel comfortable.
 They come in a lot of different colors, including some pretty bright options if that is your thing.

 Available from Crocs

 Teva Men’s Mush II Flip-Flop

-If you want a classic beach sandal you can’t go wrong with the Teva Mush II.
-This design is great for the pool, the beach, or just hanging around.
+If you want a classic beach sandal, you can’t go wrong with the Teva Mush II.
+This design is excellent for the pool, the beach, or just hanging around.
 The footbed is super soft and squishy and manages to mold to the shape of your feet pretty quickly without having to deal with a long break-in period.
 It comes with a nice looking fabric thong strap that has a few cool patterned color options.
-The outsole also has a little bit of grip, so they won’t slip as much as some of the other options if you are walking on wet floor.
+The outsole also has a little bit of grip, so they won’t slip as much as some of the other options if you are walking on a wet floor.
 Overall the Mush II is good quality for a relatively low price.